RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Experiments

 \textbf{The paraphraser’s reasoning ability is an underexplored adversarial factor in watermark robustness.} Beyond model size, we find that exploiting the paraphraser’s reasoning capability further degrades watermark resilience.
 When guided to perform intermediate reasoning before rewriting, the model produces semantically faithful yet structurally transformed outputs that evade detection.
 As shown in Table~\ref{tab:wm-results} (\textit{Think} rows), Qwen3-4B’s ESR increases from 39.3\% to 76.0\% on the 500-token EWD watermark, and from 36.0\% to 78.0\% on the 1500-token KGW\_selfhash watermark, gaining greater than 40 percentage points.
 Similar trends appear across models and watermark schemes, showing that watermark signals cannot survive structured paraphrasing enabled by reasoning.

-\textbf{Reasoning depth is a compounding and underexamined threat to watermark robustness.} We extend our analysis using test-time scaling~\citep{muennighoff2025s1}, where the paraphraser performs multiple reasoning steps before paraphrasing.
-For Qwen3-8B, enforcing eight reasoning steps on 500-token watermarked inputs further amplifies ESR.
+\textbf{Reasoning depth is a compounding and underexamined threat to watermark robustness.} We extend our analysis by employing test-time scaling~\citep{muennighoff2025s1}, where the paraphraser engages in multiple iterations of reasoning before generating a paraphrase.
+Specifically, whenever the model autonomously determines that the current reasoning process has concluded, we enforce additional reasoning cycles based on the model's previous outputs, thereby increasing the number of reasoning steps.
+For the Qwen3-8B model, imposing eight reasoning steps on 500-token watermarked inputs significantly amplifies ESR.
 As shown in Figure~\ref{fig:Distribution_TestTime}(a), ESR rises consistently for SIR and PF, while EWD and SWEET remain stable near 90\%.
 These results show that deeper reasoning enables more fluent and targeted rewrites, revealing that current watermarking schemes are not robust to increasingly capable inference-time attackers.
 Full results are in Appendix~\ref{appen::reasoning}.

 \textbf{RLCracker outperforms baseline attacks by combining key adversarial factors.} Our earlier findings highlight two key drivers of watermark removal: system prompts and the reasoning capability of the paraphraser.
 RLCracker integrates both by using a fixed system prompt and reinforcement learning to enhance reasoning.
 As shown in Table~\ref{tab:wm-results}, it consistently achieves higher ESR across models.
 On the 1500-token Unigram benchmark, RLCracker reaches 87.5\% for Qwen3-0.6B and 98.5\% for Qwen2.5-3B-Instruct, far surpassing GPT-4o’s 6.75\%.
 In contrast, while SIRA~\citep{SIRA} reports high removal rates, it fails under ESR evaluation, achieving near-zero success on long-form inputs due to poor semantic preservation.
 As shown in Table~\ref{tab:semantic}, SIRA removes 88\% of watermarks (Rem.) but yields a low average P-SP score of just 0.47, indicating that its outputs are no longer semantically faithful to the original.